 It’s just something to keep in mind when fishing on a sunny day in very clear water.
 If you don’t manage to get any bites, try to fish again on a cloudy day and see if that makes any difference.

-RELATED ARTICLE: Check out this article if you want to know more about the best fluorocarbon leaders for bass
+RELATED ARTICLE: Check out this article on the best mono and braid lines for walleye

 This is another crucial thing to remember when using fluoro leaders; they can develop weak points and eventually break.